BurdetteLamar/markdown_helper/README.md

 # MarkdownHelper

-## File Inclusion
+## Include Files

 <img src="/images/include.png" width="150">

-This helper enables file inclusion in GitHub markdown files, with code highlighting.
+This helper enables file inclusion in GitHub markdown, with code highlighting.

 It lets you turn this:
 ____